jtclark2/knights_tour/README.md

-# KnightBoard
+# KnightBoard Problem Statement

-Knights Board: An interesting path finding problem.
+This repo addressing a series of increasingly complex maze/pathfinding problems, which can be treated as heuristic searches.

-Complexity increases with each problem, eventually adding obstacles, teleports, etc.
+Complexity increases with each problem, adding obstacles, teleports, etc.

 See KnightBoard.pdf for detailed coding prompt.
+(This was originally a take home problem.
+It was not my own; however, I can't remember the source now)

+# Author:
-Author: Trevor Clark
+Trevor Clark

+# Setup
+TBD